Egyptian Crisis (2011–2014): 2011 Egyptian revolution

 The public resentment against the autocratic leadership of President Hosni Mubarak erupted into mass protests in late January 2011, following the Tunisian revolution that overthrew President Ben Ali in mid-January.
 Hundreds of thousands of Egyptians occupied several public places across Egypt, with Cairo's Tahrir Square as the hub of the anti-government protests.
 Their demands were diverse but typically included dignity, bread, freedom, democracy, and social justice.

-The police and demonstrators clashed violently, and the killing of three protestors remarkably deviated from the harsh but non-lethal repression the police usually deployed.
-Initially, the government took a hard line by using riot-control tactics and by shutting down the internet and telecom networks, which in turn intensified the protests.
+The police and demonstrators clashed violently; the killing of three protestors remarkably deviated from the harsh but non-lethal repression the police usually deployed.
+Initially, the government took a hard line by using riot-control tactics and shutting down the internet and telecom networks, which in turn intensified the protests.
 On 28 January 2011, Mubarak ordered the deployment of the army as the embattled police forces collapsed, leading to "the largest policing failure in Egypt's history".
 In a bid to accommodate the public, Mubarak appointed Omar Suleiman to the long-vacant office of vice president on 29 January, and soon after dissolved his cabinet.
-Later, he announced that he would not seek re-election and promised constitutional reforms, but he refused to step down.
-As none of these concessions satisfied protesters, the masses on the streets grew and the international pressure on Mubarak increased.
-The army did not intervene in the protests as they no longer supported Mubarak's rule.
+Later, he announced that he would not seek re-election and promised constitutional reforms, but refused to step down.
+As none of these concessions satisfied protesters, the crowds on the streets grew and international pressure on Mubarak increased.
+The army refrained from suppressing the protests as they no longer supported Mubarak's rule.

-On 11 February 2011, Mubarak resigned as president and handed over power to the Supreme Council of the Armed Forces that had "to manage the affairs of the country".
-Besides eradicating his nearly 30-year authoritarian rule, the nationwide protests marked an unprecedented event in Egypt's history, as it successfully mobilized people from different socioeconomic backgrounds and merged them into one coalition against the government.
-The 18-day uprising left at least 846 civilians killed and more than 6,400 injured, according to a report commissioned by the Morsi-regime.
+On 11 February 2011, Mubarak resigned as president and handed over power to the Supreme Council of the Armed Forces "to manage the affairs of the country".
+Besides ending his nearly 30-year authoritarian rule, the nationwide protests marked an unprecedented event in Egypt's history, as it successfully mobilized people from different socioeconomic backgrounds and merged them into one coalition against the government.
+The 18-day uprising left at least 846 civilians killed and more than 6,400 injured, according to a report commissioned by the Morsi regime.
 Human rights activists have been calling for a serious investigation of the real number of revolution victims, as "the total number of casualties could be far higher".